Martin Carvalho

-Martin Andrade Weber Chagas Carvalho or simply Martin Carvalho (born March 11, 1985, in Porto Alegre), is a former Brazilian striker.
+Martin Andrade Weber Chagas Carvalho or simply Martin Carvalho (born March 11, 1985), is a Brazilian former professional footballer who played as a forward.

 Career

 Martin Carvalho is son of Fernando Carvalho, former president of the Internacional.

 After two seasons in Portugal, Martin decided ended his career and become a Football agent.
 He current plays in amateur leagues in Porto Alegre.